cmvgj8/Parallel-Algorithm-Performance-Review/README.md

 # Parallel-Algorithm-Performance-Review

-This repository contains the final report as well as the parallel code for the parallel algorithm performance review.
+Description: This repository contains the final report as well as the parallel code for the parallel algorithm performance review.

-bp.c - bubble sort |
-mp.c - merge sort |
-qp.c - quick sort |
+The parallel codes were created using MPI